-Within fourteen (14) days of receipt of the file, the Anti-Discrimination Committee shall review the file, conduct a hearing and make a written finding as to whether the committee believes that discrimination has occurred or, if applicable, whether it believes some other type of misconduct has occurred.
-Under extenuating circumstances, the committee may extend this time period for up to an additional fourteen (14) days.
+Within fourteen (14) days of receipt of the file from the Dean of Student Services, the Anti-Discrimination Committee shall review the file, conduct a hearing and make a written finding as to whether the Committee believes that discrimination has occurred or, if applicable, whether it believes some other type of misconduct has occurred.
+Under extenuating circumstances, the Committee may extend this time period for up to an additional fourteen (14) days.

 The hearing serves both an investigatory and an adjudicative function.
 Both parties shall be notified of their right to seek advice from counsel or a union representative and of their right to have an advisor present at the hearing.
-The power of examination and cross-examination is reserved exclusively to the committee.
+The power of examination and cross-examination is reserved exclusively to the Committee.
 However, before the hearing, the parties or their advisor may submit suggested questions or propose that particular witnesses be called.
-The committee will make every effort to ask questions so submitted that go to the issue and to call proposed witnesses that have testimony relevant to the issue.
-The hearing shall be recorded by stenographic or other means and a transcript of the proceedings shall be held in the Office of Compliance Officer.
-The complainant and the respondent may review the transcript in that office.
+The Committee will make every effort to ask questions so submitted that go to the issue and to call proposed witnesses that have testimony relevant to the issue.
+The hearing shall be recorded by stenographic or other means and a transcript of the proceedings shall be held in the Office of the Compliance Officer.
+Complainant and respondent may review the transcript in that department.